mgmilton/checks-for-understanding/module-2/backend/week_one.md

 15. What's the most commonly used ORM in ruby (Sinatra & Rails)?
   ActiveRecord
 16. Let's say we have an application with restaurants.
 There are seven verb + path combinations necessary to provide full CRUD functionality for our restaurant application.
-List each of the seven combinations, and explain what each is for.
+List each of the seven combinations, and explain what each is for. get '/items' - retrieve the information for all the menu items, get '/items/new' - display the form to create a new menu item get '/items/:id' - retrieve the information for a single menu item get '/items/:id/edit' - display the form to edit an exisiting menu item post '/items' - create a new menu item put '/items/:id' - update this single item in the menu database delete '/items' -  delete this single item from the menu database

 17. What's a migration?
 A migration is the process of transferring data.
 18. When you create a migration, does it automatically modify your database?
     No, in order to modify the database, a user must run rake db:migrate.